euu2021/Freeplane_UtilityPanels/README.md

 Implementation
 - easy positioning of the panels, with anchoring
 - more items in the list; and scrollbars on hover
-- buttons on the panel to do things like minimize, close, move etc
+- buttons on the panel to do things like minimize, close, resize, move etc